edpacca/Edpacca/src/posts/fermented-chilli-sauce.md

 # Steps (Clean hands please)
 ## Chop vegetation
-Chunky.
+Make it chunky.
 Weigh it all.

 ## Weigh salt
-3-5% of your vegetable weights.
+3-5% of your vegetable weights. e.g. 100g veg -> ~4g salt.

 ## Mix in jar
 Veg in.
 Salt in.